vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 the second \[ *cakra* \] of ten triangles, being full of joy, remaining in the form of *mudrā* . //66//

-*vāmaśaktipradhānā tu mahā ṅkuśamayīpuna ḥ * //65//
+*vāmaśaktipradhānā tu mahāṅkuśamayīpuna ḥ * //65//

 *tadvad viśvaṁ vamantīsā dvitīye daśārake* /

 *saṁsthitā modanaparā mudrārūpam āsthitā * //66//

 The energy *-* goddess Vāmā is considered to permeate the second *cakra* of ten triangles, named Sarvarakṣākāra \(“bringing protection to all”\).
 As we saw previously \( *śl* .
 37\), Vāmā \(the word means also left, crooked, oblique\) was associated with the left, oblique side of the inner triangle.
 Now she is similarly associated with the hook *mudrā* , her joy being the bliss of fusion with the supreme godhead.
-An *a ṅkuśa* is a hook or goad of an elephant driver.
+An *aṅkuśa* is a hook or goad of an elephant driver.
 It is one of the attributes \( *āyudha* , 45 “arms”\) held by Tripurasundarī.

 52
 Born from the unifying interaction of *dharma* and *adharma* in the form of intelligence, she destroys the faults of omission in ritual action resulting from diff erentiated thought. //67// \[This *mudrā* ,\]